AghastyGD/lazy-ninja/docs/docs/en/index.md

 - The `Gallery` model will use `multipart/form-data` for the `images` field.
 - The `Product` model will use `multipart/form-data` for the `pimages` field during `create` and `update` operations.
 - Models without file fields will continue to use JSON by default.

+>By default, `auto_multipart` is True and routes for models with file fields will use `multipart/form-data` automatically.
+If you want to disable this behavior, set auto_multipart=False.

 ---